 TWO – Drinking turns your nose, cheeks and eyes red

 Alcohol increases circulation in the face and dilates blood vessels, sometimes causing them to burst, causing permanently broken capillaries.
 A condition called rosacea (which causes redness around the nose and cheeks) gets worse when sufferers have a few.
 In the same way, alcohol can also cause the blood vessels on the surface of your eyes to dilate, giving you tired, bloodshot eyes.
 It gets worse.
 Since alcohol depletes the system of nutrients required for eye health, it can also cause a condition called alcoholic optic neuritis and eventually, blindness.
 Yeah.

 How to Fight the Booze: Or in this case, the reds.
 People with conditions such as rosacea and psoriasis should really know better than to drink when it aggravates their conditions.
 But when the deed is done and you don’t feel like getting your reindeer on, you can still fake a healthy, even complexion by applying a primer to even out your skin tone, followed by a tinted moisturiser to bring a little hydration back.
 Although there’s no cure for red eyes like rest and sobriety, over-the-counter vasoconstrictor eye drops should also work for a one-off quick fix.

 THREE – Drinking gives you a beer belly

 Duh.
 No brainer here.
 Yeah, we know people still argue about whether excess alcohol consumption directly causes Homer Simpson style beer guts.
-But the fact is, alcohol gives you “empty” calories, can mess with your hormones, suppresses fat oxidation and stimulates your appetite.
+But the fact is, alcohol gives you “empty” calories, can mess with your hormones, suppresses fat oxidation and stimulates your hunger management.
 The end result is often weight gain, whether that’s packed on your tummy or any other place you wish it wasn’t.

 How to Fight the Booze: If you want to lose a few or just maintain that perfect 10 figure, keep it simple with some math.
 Work out what you consider moderation for you (two drinks perhaps?), work out how many calories they’ll cost, and work that into your calorie budget for the day.
 Then, just work out.